USNavalResearchLaboratory/norm/README.md

 (1) source code distributions retain this paragraph in its entirety,

-(2) distributions including binary code include this paragraph in its entirety in the documentation or other materials provided with the distribution, and

-(3) all advertising materials mentioning features or use of this software display the following acknowledgment:
+(2) all advertising materials mentioning features or use of this software display the following acknowledgment:

    "This product includes software written and developed
-    by Brian Adamson and Joe Macker of the Naval Research Laboratory (NRL)."
+    by the Naval Research Laboratory (NRL)."

 The name of NRL, the name(s) of NRL  employee(s), or any entity of the United States Government may not be used to endorse or